 Last week ended with a consideration of how much poorer the world would be if the United States were no longer a going concern.
 I’d like to offer one way in which that might be so as a way of introducing this week’s discussion of values.
 I suggest that what the United States has represented in the world above all else is a set of values.
 Arguably the foundation of the Untied States was the greatest lasting legacy of the Masonic and fraternal brotherhoods.
 Masonry was a child of the Age of Reason and its founders were determined to do what they could to stomp out the religious wars which had been raging on the European continent for centuries.
-In their teaching they elevate the reality of brotherhood above the religious and philosophical abstractions which divide us.
+In at least some forms of their teaching they elevate the reality of brotherhood above the religious and philosophical abstractions which divide us.
 This led them to seek something new in the world: the separation of church and state.
 America’s first amendment is the embodiment of that ideal, that commitment to take armies and politics out of the hands of the church.
 Current headlines show this is still a very lively debate.

 The time has come to talk of how beliefs are expressions of values and try to convey the importance of values both for understanding ourselves as a species and for leading a meaningful life.
 The religious traditions we have been surveying have each provided countless millions of our fellow human beings with community and moral direction.
 I even know atheists and agnostics who have sent their children to church for their education in morality and values, recognizing that one of their key roles is in supporting young families and shaping young minds.

 It is here, where real lives interface with the mythic symbols, that the truth of a belief system is to be found.
 At any rate there is a psychological truth here that undoubtedly has real effects in the real world, regardless of the veracity of any dogmatic content we might consider.
-Put simply, these great symbol systems do not need to be true in a scientific sense, in fact cannot be since they contradict one another, to ring true in a psychological sense for some people, some of the time.
+Put simply, these great symbol systems do not need to be true in a scientific sense, in fact they cannot all be since they contradict one another, to ring true in a psychological sense for some people, some of the time.

 “The heart has its reasons which reason knows nothing of.”
 Pascal

 When our cognitive apparatus confronts the numinous aspect of the symbol it has a tendency to take flight on the wings of abstraction.
-It flies into the aethers of dogmatic certainty buoyed up by experiences of consciousness confronting emotions and perceptions in a particularly raw and direct fashion.
+It flies into the aethers of unquestionable certainty buoyed up by experiences of consciousness confronting emotions and perceptions in a particularly raw and direct fashion.
 Faith feels right.

 That feeling is involved is just the clue we need.
 That feeling is involved in all faith is not a dirty little secret to be hushed into a corner by apologetics.
 Feelings are how we encounter, express, and embody our personal and cultural values.
 The myths and stories, symbols and rituals of religion are the vehicles by which these values take on form among us.
 They confront us with a choice about how we will live.